brianshih1/mini-key-value-db/mdbook/src/chapter_5/life_of_a_query.md

 The manager keeps [looping](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/concurrency/concurrency_manager.rs#L48) until all the locks have been acquired.
 Each time it loops, it reacquires the [latches](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/concurrency/concurrency_manager.rs#L49).

 Once the latch and lock guards are acquired, the executor is ready to execute.
 At this point, the request has full isolation.
-Executing read-only requests are slightly different from executing write requests.
+Executing read-only requests is slightly different from executing write requests.

 ### **Executing read-only requests**